OpenSisma/opensisma.github.io/Documentation.md

 D8 : youtube + broken link
 D10 :  Non vedo banner, no SSL certificate (no encryption) in the contatti page, + Some resources are requested without encryption during the loading of pages.
 It can lead to the modification of downloaded data and as a result, to the breach of personal data.
 (HTTPS)

+# MASHED-UP DATASET
+ We created three mashed-up datasets:
+ - OpenSisma dataset Educaation </br>
+  Link:
+ License: CC BY-SA 4.0
+ - OpenSisma dataset Reconstruction</br>
+  Link:
+ License: CC BY-SA 4.0
+ - OpenSisma dataset Entrepneuerial processes </br>
+ Link:
+ License: CC BY-SA 4.0

+We structured them following all the normatives and the EU directives, and we found it to be completly congruent to the contents of the legal check list, so we decided to not rewrite.

 ### Licenses